lrgar/spgen/README.md

 # spgen

-_Simple Parser Generator_ is a small tool for creating parsers for C++, and maybe sometime other languages.
+_Simple Parser Generator_ is a small tool for creating parsers for C++, and maybe sometime, other languages.

 ## Background